Meet Our Board

 Marina Mails

-Before getting involved in climate work 4 years ago, Marina was a licensed professional counselor in private practice, hospital and hospice settings.
+Before getting involved in climate work six years ago, Marina was a licensed professional counselor in private practice, hospital and hospice settings.
 She has a bachelor’s degree in political science and Spanish from Wake Forest University and a Masters in Counseling from UNC Greensboro.
-Marina and her family have lived in North Carolina, Tennessee, Texas and Maine, and through all of the moving, building strong community connections has been a top priority.
+Marina and her family have lived in North Carolina, Tennessee, Texas, and Maine, and through all of the moving, building strong community connections has been a top priority.
 In her spare time Marina enjoys gardening, meeting new people, kayaking, hiking and reading.

 Information coming soon